-Compliance with laws applicable to you 1.1.
+Compliance with laws applicable to you

+1.1.
 Each party should be obligated to comply with all Applicable Laws relating to its performance under the contract but should not be responsible for complying with Applicable Laws that apply solely to the other party unless that obligation is expressly set out in the contract.
+However, it may be reasonable for one party to reasonably collaborate with and support the other party's compliance activities if they are directly related to the products or services under the contract and are anticipated from the outset of the relationship.

-Compliance with industry-specific laws If specific laws or regulations are more important to a contracting party because of the industry it is in or because of the specific applicability to the contracting activities, the contract should specify compliance with those specific laws and regulations and the consequences of failing to abide by those specific laws or regulations.
+Compliance with industryspecific laws

+1.2.
+If specific laws or regulations are more important to a contracting party because of the industry it is in or because of the specific applicability to the contracting activities, the contract should specify compliance with those specific laws and regulations and the consequences of failing to abide by those specific laws or regulations.